Reviewed by Rena Novotny

 That last part is particularly important; the most destructive pipe freezing events happen while homeowners are away for extended periods.
-What’s more, many insurance policies actually require someone to monitor your home during the winter in order to have coverage for burst pipes.
+Many insurance policies actually require someone to monitor your home during the winter in order to have coverage for burst pipes.

 Let’s talk more about that.

-Have you considered what would happen if the power went out while you were away, and if temperatures dropped low enough to freeze your water pipes?
+What would happen if the power went out while you were away, and temperatures dropped low enough to freeze your water pipes?

 Most home insurance policies have a restriction stipulating that if you are away from your home for more than a few consecutive days during the winter, you either need to shut off your water supply and drain the pipes, or have a competent person checking your home daily to make sure heat is being maintained.

 This restriction varies from one company to the next, but you can be pretty sure there will be a strict requirement to safeguard your home while you’re away.

 If you fail to meet this requirement, your home insurance company will deny any claims for water damage that result from frozen pipes.
 Given the high flow rate of modern water supply lines, this can potentially mean entire homes flooded with water, and thousands of dollars in repair costs — all coming out of your own pocket.

 ready for an online quote?
 Your time matters, and so does your stuff.
 Get a personalized home insurance quote in 5 minutes.
 That’s less time than it takes to wait in line for coffee.